Hornet9Software/camera_ws/README.md

-# camera_ws
+# camera_ws (this repo is not a workspace but packages that enable H9 perception)
-ROS2 Humble workspace to perform perception and localisation for Hornet 9.0 AUV.
+ROS2 Humble package to perform perception and localisation for Hornet 9.0 AUV.

 # First Setup